Tu-160 'Blackjack' for FSX/FS20041 reviews

 - THREE texture sets - White, weathered prototype, and all-black - detailed virtual cockpit with animations (sticks, pedals, levers)

-- highly detailed and photoreal 2D panel, all-xml gauges, fully mousable, custom pop-ups for radios, autopilot / ECU, GPS
+- the highly detailed and photoreal 2D panel, all-XML gauges, fully mousable, custom pop-ups for radios, autopilot / ECU, GPS

 - FPS-friendly construction throughout

 - animated refueling probe in the nose (shift-e)

 - animated swing-wings, leading-edge slats, flaps (automatic with speed)

 - animated bomb bay doors with authentic missile launcher equipment inside

 - amazing animated afterburner flame fx

 - automatic smoke and vapor trail fx (wingtip and flaps)

 - simulated Tu-160 soundset included